 The folding process is something I have explored with numerous materials.
 Just as we can reinvent ourselves, I mend, repair, and reconstruct compositions by folding, unfolding, and refolding the subject’s form, taking on new material presence.
 When turned, the figures suggest different emotional stories, and offer a 3-dimensional perspective of negative space.
 The process entails revealing, both literally and figuratively.
 I work often in repetition and sequence to create a rhythm, and visual metaphor.
 Each new iteration supports an over-arching movement while focusing on transition and transformation, chance, and process.

 Gia Tabares is a recent graduate of West Broward High School, where she excelled with honors in the Dual Enrollment program, which had her enrolled in classes at Broward College.
-Her interest in photography has proven her talent as well, and aspires to study Communications next fall.
+Her interest in photography has proven her talent as well, and aspires to study Business next fall.

 Her Belizean mother and Cuban father give her a universal perspective that is reflected in her relations with our esteemed artists and she shines at her meticulous stewardship of works that enter and exit OMSA Gallery, with the utmost care.